rpdelaney/l4d2-tourney-rules/rules.md

 how many rounds will be scheduled for the Swiss section until registration has closed.

-1. Hard Rain\*
+1. Dark Carnival\*
+1. Suicide Blitz 2
 1. Dead Center
-1. Dark Carnival
 1. Passifice
+1. The Parish
+1. Diescraper Redeux
 1. Hard Rain: Downpour
-1. Diescraper Redeux
-1. The Parish

 ### 2.3 Playoffs